 How is the information in my wallet encrypted?

-- Your 12-word phrase is the seed used to create the wallet in the first place, which is why it can fully restore your wallet later.
-Your 12-word phrase generates all of your wallet’s private keys.
-You can think of your 12-word secret recovery phrase as your wallet in unencrypted text form.
+Your secret recovery phrase generates your wallet's private keys, which is why it can fully restore your wallet later.
+You can think of your secret recovery phrase as your wallet's information in unencrypted text form.

-Leaving your wallet unencrypted leaves you open to easy theft, so it is important you go through the backup process again.
-Remember to set a unique password that you don't use in other services.
+Leaving your wallet unencrypted leaves it open to theft, so it is important you go through the backup process again.
+Remember to set a unique password you don't use in other services.
 Re-using passwords opens you up to the risk of theft.